iomz/hito/README.md

 A fast and lightweight image browser built with Tauri 2.0.

-`Hito` is named after Human Intelligence Tasks Organizer and a "boundary stone" in Spanish as well as "human" (人) in Japanese.
+`Hito` is named after Human Intelligence Tasks Organizer and "boundary stone" in Spanish as well as "human" (人) in Japanese.
 It provides a clean graphical interface to help users to flag images for selective actions: copy or move to each directories.
 Simply drag and drop a folder to start browsing your images.